UmerAziz95/SocialAttributionTool/docs/ingestion-api-guide.md

 ## Overview

-The ingestion workflow is exposed through three endpoints under `/api/v1/files`:
+The ingestion workflow is exposed through four endpoints under `/api/v1/files`:

 1. `POST /api/v1/files/upload` — Accepts one or more CSV/TSV exports plus a required `platform` value (TikTok, Shopify, Meta, Pinterest, or Google).
 Each file is stored inside `data/uploads/<platform>/`, and the response returns metadata for every saved file.
 2. `POST /api/v1/files/normalize` — Walks every platform upload folder (or a requested subset) and normalizes each source file in place.
 The normalized copy is written beside the original using the `__normalized.csv` suffix, and the response lists the detected encoding, delimiter, header count, and row count per file.
+3. `POST /api/v1/files/ingest/file` — Ingests a **single** normalized artifact for the requested platform.
+Provide the platform and filename (either the original or `__normalized` version) and the API reuses the normalized copy instead of creating a new one.
-3. `POST /api/v1/files/ingest/platform` — Takes the platform name (and an optional subset of filenames) and automatically normalizes, validates, and ingests **every** file sitting inside that platform's upload folder.
+4. `POST /api/v1/files/ingest/platform` — Takes the platform name (and an optional subset of filenames) and automatically normalizes, validates, and ingests **every** file sitting inside that platform's upload folder.
 Normalized copies are written back next to each original using the `__normalized.csv` suffix, and every handler run is logged to `event_ingestion_log`.

 Both endpoints are grouped under the **files** tag in the OpenAPI (Swagger) documentation to make them easy to find.